mesakarghm/mesakarghm/README.md

 - 👋 Hi, I’m @mesakarghm
 - 👀 I’m interested in Python and Machine Learning
 - 🌱 I’m currently learning Computer Vision
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Computer Vision related tasks.
 - 📫 How to reach me : mesakarghm@gmail.com

 <!---